Netflix/denominator/cli/README.md

 3. Set it to be executable. (`chmod 755 ~/bin/denominator`)

 ## Building
-To build the cli, execute `./gradlew clean test install` from the root of your denominator clone.
+To build the cli, execute `./gradlew clean build install` from the root of your denominator clone.
 The binary will end up at `cli/build/denominator`

 ## Configuring